github/developer.github.com/content/guides/getting-started.md

 As the [docs][repos-api] indicate, these methods take a `type` parameter that can filter the repositories returned based on what type of access the user has for the repository.
-In this way we can fetch only directly-owned repositories, organization repositories, or repositories the user collaborates on via a team.
+In this way, we can fetch only directly-owned repositories, organization repositories, or repositories the user collaborates on via a team.

     curl -i "https://api.github.com/users/technoweenie/repos?type=owner"

-In this example, we can grab only those repositories that Rick owns, not the ones on which he collaborates.
+In this example, we can grab only those repositories that technoweenie owns, not the ones on which he collaborates.
 Note the quoted URL above.
 Depending on your shell setup, cURL sometimes requires a quoted URL or else it ignores the querystring.